goupaz/algo/advanced/README.md

 # Advanced Algorithms

 It covers advanced methods of algorithmic design, analysis, and implementation.
-Techniques to be covered include amortization, advanced data structures such as Fibonacci heap and union-find, shortest paths, network flow, linear programming, randomized algorithms, string matching, approximation algorithms, and multithreaded programming.
+Techniques to be covered includeamortization, advanced data structures such as Fibonacci heap and union-find, shortest paths, network flow,linear programming, randomized algorithms, string matching, approximation algorithms, and multithreadedprogramming.

 ## Objectives
 This course introduces to the analysis and design of advanced computer algorithms.
 Upon completion of this: